Aswinsrini/leaf-detector/README.md

 # Leaf Detector

-Our application, Leaf Detector, is crafted using Flutter for the front-end and integrated with Firebase, where a machine learning model is trained and seamlessly incorporated.
+Our application, Leaf Detector, is crafted using Flutter for the front end and integrated with Firebase, where a machine-learning model is trained and seamlessly incorporated.

 ## Concept:
 We present "MediBot," a mobile app designed to effortlessly identify medicinal plants, edible components, and Ayurvedic products.
 By simply providing a photo or text from the packaging, users can access comprehensive information.